Correctional Officer

 Best Rated

-Asked by Reed over 5 years ago
+Asked by Diane over 5 years ago

 Was there anyone you did not like?

-Asked by Hu? over 5 years ago
+Asked by Hu? almost 6 years ago

 There are a great many people in the world I do not like.
 Since it is illegal to shoot them for being unlikable I just have to avoid them as much as I can.

-Asked by Diane almost 5 years ago
+Asked by Diane over 5 years ago